Latin America's largest airline to cancel 90% of its international flights

 LATAM shares were down roughly 14% in trading in Santiago.
 Shares in Azul were down nearly 22% in Sao Paulo.

-As Azul ratchets up cancellations, it is unclear what international flights it would keep.
+As Azul ratcheted up cancellations, it was unclear what international flights it would keep.
 Azul flies mainly to the United States and Portugal.

-The airline added it would cut up to 50% of its capacity by next month and adopt measures to cut costs, including cutting executive salaries by 25%, significantly less than the cuts taken by airline executives in the United States.
+The airline said it would cut up to 50% of capacity by next month and cut costs, including executive salaries by 25%, significantly less than cuts taken by airline executives in the United States.

 Brazil’s Gol Linhas Aereas Inteligentes (GOLL4.SA), which only operates international flights within Latin America, has not announced specific measures.